Geometric influences: Relation to -influences and a general lower bound on geometric influences

-where $h(t) = \gl( \gL^{-1}(t))$ when $A$ is decreasing and $h(t)= \gl( \gL^{-1}(1-t))$ when $A$ is increasing.
-Here $\gL^{-1}$ denotes the unique inverse of the function $\gL$. \end{Lemma} Using Lemma~\ref{theo:mono} and Lemma~\ref{lem:h_geo_influ}, we can obtain a monotonization lemma for geometric influences that holds if the underlying measure has a log-concave density.
-In order to show this, we use the following isoperimetric inequality satisfied by log-concave distributions (see, for example, \cite{bobkov96}). \begin{Theorem} Let $\nu$ have a log-concave density $\gl$ and let $\gL$ be the corresponding cumulative distribution function.
+Using Lemmas \ref{theomono} and \ref{lemhgeoinflu}, we can obtain a monotonization lemma for geometric influences that holds if the underlying measure has a log-concave density.
+In order to show this, we use the following isoperimetric inequality satisfied by log-concave distributions (see, e.g., \cite{bobkov96}). \begin{Theorem}[(\cite{bobkov96})] Let $\nu$ have a log-concave density $\lambda$, and let $\gL$ be the corresponding cumulative distribution function.
 Denote the (unique) inverse of the function $\gL$ by $\gL^{-1}$.
+Fix any\vadjust{\goodbreak} $t \in(0,1)$; that is, for $t \in(0, 1)$ and for every Borel-measurable set $A \subseteq R$ with $\nu(A)=t$,

-Fix any $t \in (0,1)$.
-Then in the class of all Borel-measurable sets of $\nu$-measure $t$, the extremal sets are intervals of the form $(-\infty, a]$ or $[a, \infty)$ for some $a \in \Real$.
-That is, for $t \in (0, 1)$ and for every Borel-measurable set $A \subseteq R$ with $\nu(A)=t$,
+Moreover, in the class of all Borel-measurable sets of $\nu$-measure $t$, the extremal sets, that is, the sets for which (\ref{inebobkov}) holds as an equality, are intervals of the form $(-\infty, a]$ or $[a, \infty)$ for some $a \in\Real$.